unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 title: "Using uns.network with the CLI"
 ---

-# <uns>uns.network</uns> CLI
+# uns.network CLI

 [[toc]]

 ## Introduction
-<uns>uns.network</uns> provides an interactive command line interface to create and manage your wallets, your UNS protocol tokens and your UNIK NFT tokens.
+<uns/> provides an interactive command line interface to create and manage your wallets, your UNS protocol tokens and your UNIK NFT tokens.

 **Mainnet is not launched yet, please use devnet**.

-The <uns>uns.network</uns> Command Line Interface is expected to work on recent Linux, MacOS, Windows 10 with WSL installations.
+The <uns/> Command Line Interface is expected to work on recent Linux, MacOS, Windows 10 with WSL installations.
-Some users have reported successful installation and use of the <uns>uns.network</uns> CLI on "raw" Windows 10 OS.
+Some users have reported successful installation and use of the <uns/> CLI on "raw" Windows 10 OS.

 ## Installation